deroverda/recommended-radio-streams/README.md

 - Improve formatting and make it mobile-friendly

 ## Contributing

-I'd love to hear your suggestions!
-If you know of any radio stations you'd like to see added or have ideas for improvements, just open an issue.
-I'll check it out and add it to the list of stations.
+I welcome contributions!
+If you know of any great radio stations that should be added, or if you spot any issues (like dead links), feel free to open an issue.

 ### How to Suggest:
 1. Open an issue in this repository.
 2. Include the station name, genre, and link in your suggestion.
-3. I will review your suggestion and add it to the list.
+3. If you're familiar with markdown, feel free to open a PR to add your suggestion directly!

-Feel free to share your thoughts or ideas anytime! 😊
+I’ll review it and update the list accordingly. 😊

 ## Your Suggestions
 Here are some great radio stations suggested by the community: